We do not have ANY photos of this Garden!

 Long Island, New York

-My favorite roses are those by the innovative and daring hybridizers like Kordes and Sam McGredy.
+My favorite roses are those by the innovative hybridizers like Kordes and Sam McGredy.